Aluanan/Zabbix-Operator/README.md

 ## Operator Scope

 This operator is a `clusterScoped` operator.
+See more information about operator scope [here](https://github.com/operator-framework/operator-sdk/blob/master/website/content/en/docs/operator-scope.md)

 ## Operator defaults